bondhan/LuaSmartCardLibrary/README.md

 # Installations
 1. Download all the files
 2. Open with visual studio (VS Community 2015)
-3. Compile against Lua V5.3 and openssl
+3. Compile dynamically against Lua V5.3 and openssl.
+(Compile lua5.3 and openSSL as DLL first) to avoid multiple VM Errors!
 4. Copy the DLL to ZeroBrane\bin, the same folder with Lua53.dll
 5. enjoy